Hydrogen Production from Waste using Pyrogasification

 How Does Biomass Gasification Work?

-Gasification is a process that converts organic or fossil-based carbonaceous materials at high temperatures (>700°C), without combustion, with a controlled amount of oxygen and/or steam into carbon monoxide, hydrogen, and carbon dioxide.
+Gasification is a process that converts biogenic or non-biogenic carbonaceous materials at high temperatures (>700°C), without combustion, with a controlled amount of oxygen and/or steam into carbon monoxide, hydrogen, and carbon dioxide.
 The carbon monoxide then reacts with water to form carbon dioxide and more hydrogen via a water-gas shift reaction.
 Adsorbers or special membranes can separate the hydrogen from this gas stream.

 Simplified example reaction